We Proudly Serve Accident Victims Injured Across The State of Texas

 - Releasing the product to the mainstream too hastily

-Strict Liability: In general, products liability claims are based on the principle of strict liability.
+In general, product liability claims are based on the principle of strict liability.
 The injured party must only demonstrate that a product has a flaw and that an injury was caused as a result.
-A manufacturer may be held liable for any resulting damages, even if they took great care while creating the product, if a defect exists.
+A manufacturer may be held liable for any resulting damages, even if they took great care while creating the product if a defect exists.
 For strict liability to apply, the product must have been acquired in the chain of distribution.
 Secondhand products are not covered by strict liability claims.

 Breach Of Warranty: When a product is sold, the buyer relies on two warranties: an express warranty and an implied warranty.

 - Express Warranty: Any information about the product or its safety supplied by the producer or seller is false.

 - Implied Warranty: An implied warranty by the manufacturer (or any other responsible party) that the product, if properly used, will not cause injury.

 A person who would reasonably be expected to use the product is protected under a breach of warranty claim.

 A product liability claim may be filed individually or as part of a class action, depending on the defectiveness of the defective product’s effects on a large number of people.
 A small group of individuals will represent thousands of persons who have incurred similar injuries in a product liability class action lawsuit.
 When the amount of compensation each claimant receives is minor, and when the potential value of an individual claim does not outweigh the legal costs involved, filing or joining a class action may be advisable.
 When consumers have suffered severe or unusual injuries, a class action lawsuit is generally avoided.

 The number of product liability claims based on foodborne illnesses and sickness has been increasing.
 Product liability lawsuits are generally filed in response to food poisoning and food injuries.
 Anyone in the supply chain, from the manufacturer to the retailer, as well as anybody who handles the food throughout this process, can be sued.